dustinpfister/hexo_sitesource/source/_posts/nodejs-nopt.md

     };
 ```

 The handler can be used to just inform the user they gave an invalid option like this example does, or it could be used to keep the program from continuing with whatever it does.
 It goes without saying that it is a nice feature to have when making an advanced CLI tool project of some kind.

-Make sure you define the handler before calling the parser.
+Be sure you define the handler before calling the parser.

 ## Example App